zzhang82/web422/notes/jquery-review.md

 <br>

-Selector | Description | Number of Elements Selected
+Selector | Description | Number of Elements
 --- | --- | ---
 `$( "*" );` | **All Selector:** Selects all elements | 96
 `$( "#animal-table" );`| **id Selector:** Selects a single element with the given id attribute. | 1